githubtraining/write-docker-actions/responses/05_create-metadata.md

      image: "Dockerfile"
    ```

-2. Commit the changes to a new branch named `hello-world`
+1. Commit the changes to a new branch named `hello-world`
-3. Click the green `Propose new file` button
+1. Create a pull request titled **Create action.yml**.
+1. Supply the pull request body content and click `Create pull request`.

 ---